inferno986return/python-pcep/Module2.md

 ### Three ways to divide – Division `/`, floor division `//` and modulo `%`

-It may also be outside the scope of the PCEP, but you may as well know the terminology for division as I use it extensively in this section: dividend / divisor = quotient
+You may as well know the terminology for division as I use it extensively in this section: dividend / divisor = quotient

 * The **dividend** is the number that is being divided.
 It represents the total amount that you are splitting into equal parts.
 * The **divisor** is the number by which you are dividing the dividend.
 It represents the number of equal parts you are creating.